nembrinj/protofablab/projects/03_Silhouetize/README.md

 2. As the original pipeline file used `dict`s to get its arguments automatically, it was more cumbersome to call from the server which first parsed the form and had the arguments in variables instead of the `dict` format needed for the pipeline file.
+3. Working with the Silhouette machine, which is proprietary and located in a different city provided us with some difficulties.